Do You Edge or Mow First? - Trimyxs

 Conclusion: What's the Verdict?

-So, is it better to edge before mowing or vice versa?
-As you've seen, there are pros and cons to both approaches.
+So, is it better to edge before or after you mow?
+As you've seen, both approaches have pros and cons.
 The answer will depend on your personal preferences and the specifics of your lawn care routine.

-Some people may prefer to edge first, while others may find that mowing first is more effective.
-Whatever approach you choose, remember to consider your preferences, use the right tools, take your time, and clean up after yourself when you're done.
-With a little care and attention, you can achieve a beautiful and healthy lawn that you'll be proud to show off to your neighbors and friends.
+Some people prefer to edge first, while others may find mowing more effective.
+Whatever approach you choose, consider your preferences, use the right tools, take your time, and clean up after yourself when you're done.
+With some care and attention, you can achieve a beautiful, healthy lawn that you'll be proud to show off to your neighbors and friends.

 Which is the optimal order for you - edging or mowing?
 Share your experience.